-To begin, it is quite noteworthy that Dr. Randall acknowledged that Dr. Morley found redness and coldness to Ms. Jones's right upper extremity.
+To begin, it is quite noteworthy that Dr. Donald Randall acknowledged that Dr. Martin found redness and coldness to Ms. Jones's right upper extremity.
 That is not a normal finding.
-He completely ignored the July 25, 2002, report of Medical Advance Pain Specialist documenting atrophy of the right hand when compared to the left.
-Measurement around the main part of the hand was 71⁄2 inches on the right compared to 77/8 inches on the left.
+He totally ignored the July 25, 2002, report of Medical Advance Pain Specialist documenting atrophy of the right hand when compared to the left.
+Measurement around the main part of the hand was 71⁄2 inches on the right compared to 7 7/8 inches on the left.
 As such, Ms. Jones had a smaller right hand than left hand.
 Assuming she is right handed, her right hand should actually be larger than the left, so the measured atrophy is really greater than it appears.
-In fact, if the hands were of equal bulk, that would still be evidence of atrophy of the right hand.

 Further, she had decrease finger flexion in mp joints 2-4 as well as hypersensitivity in the index area of the palm and thumb, and some discoloration of the right fingertip of the index finger.
 Yet he failed to mention them in his report, stating that Dr. Harris acknowledged no objective findings and that was consistent with all the other physicians' findings.

-Dr. Randall's review was biased and incomplete.
-He was quick to state that physicians at the University of Georgia Medical Center were of the opinion that Ms. Jones's symptoms were not consistent with Complex regional pain syndrome (CRPS).
+Dr. Randall's review was clearly biased.
+He was quick to state that physicians at the University of Florida Medical Center were of the opinion that Ms. Jones's symptoms were not consistent with Complex regional pain syndrome (CRPS).
 However, he failed to mention that Dr. Perry's impression was neuropathic pain in the median nerve distribution with involvement of the right thenar and palm which suggest injury to the carpal tunnel region.
 He also failed to mention Dr. Perry's recommendation for increased medications to include long acting opioid to improve pain control.
 While Dr. Perry felt that CRPS was less likely, he clearly felt there was objective pathology to support her pain complaint.
 Yet this was omitted from Dr. Randall report.